The Best USA

-Our top choices for the best USA White water Rafting Trips.
-Many of these trips, especially in the west, are typically overnight camping trips where you can immerse yourself in the wilderness and in view of awesome scenery.
+USA White water Rafting Trips, especially in the west, are typically overnight camping trips where you can immerse yourself in the wilderness and in view of awesome scenery.

 As with most wilderness activities, USA white water rafting has to concern itself with the conflicting issues between nature use and nature conservation.
 With this in mind, many rivers have regulations governing the use and operating times of rafting.

-Our criteria for the Best USA White water Rafting rivers is based on rivers that fall into the Classes III - V, have long periods of rapids, and great scenery.
+The best USA white water rafting rivers that fall into the Classes III - V having long periods of rapids, and great scenery.

 Cherry Creek-Upper Tuolumne, California